obiwanus/focus-zig/LOG.md

 - When drawing a buffer with a conflict we need to ask what to do

 # DONE
+- Do not highlight cursor line on inactive panes
++ On subsequent presses search and create more cursors
++ Handle wrap around
++ Sort cursors by pos
++ Fix merging of selections
++ On escape remove extra cursors
++ Fix cursor inserts and deletions
++ Disable line swaps for multiple cursors
 + Refactor code so that we have additional cursors
 + Use a global clipboard unless multiple cursors are used
     + On ctrl+c, copy text into the system clipboard